The Secret Garden (TV series): Plot

 The series begins as Mary Lennox (played by Sarah Hollis Andrews) is abandoned by her parents and native attendants at her home in India due to a devastating outbreak of cholera.
 After the decease of her mother and father, she is discovered to be the only survivor by English colonist soldiers.
 She is sent to her uncle Archibald Craven's residence, Misselthwaite Manor in Yorkshire, England, to become his ward.

 As she gradually becomes accustomed to her new surroundings, she befriends her maid Martha and Martha's brother Dickon.
 One night, upon hearing distant crying, Mary leaves her room to investigate and discovers her cousin, Colin.
 Colin is an invalid and bedridden, avoided by his father, demanding and hysterical and convinced that he will develop a hunchback like his father and die an early death.
 His presence was kept a secret from Mary by the housekeeper Medlock and the staff on his orders.
 With Mary's help, and intrigued by her stories of the moors, Dickon, and her eventual confession of finding the key to a hidden door into a neglected garden, he yearns to go outside and accompany Dickon and Mary in the garden as they seek to restore it back to life.
 Mary learns that the garden was beloved and tended by Colin's mother Lilias during her life.
 After a tragic fall caused her grave injuries, an early labour, and the birth of a sickly Colin, Lilias died.
 In Lord Craven's grief, he closed the garden away and hid the key, avoiding his son and sad memories of his wife's death.
-The passing years causes the garden to be almost forgotten, save for the old gardener Ben Weatherstaff, who -- keeping a promise to Lilias to maintain her garden years before -- enters the garden to prune the overgrowth.
+The passing years causes the garden to be almost forgotten, save for the old gardener Ben Weatherstaff, who—keeping a promise to Lilias to maintain her garden years before—enters the garden to prune the overgrowth.

 In the process of restoring the bloom and verdure of the garden, Mary learns the value of love and care; Colin begins to believe in a healthy future for himself, and with the help of Mary and Dickon, gains the strength to walk.
-Colin's father Archibald, on receiving a letter from Mrs. Sowerby to return home, and experiencing a dream in which Lilias tells him to go to the garden, rushes back to the manor and finds Mary, Dickon, and his son Colin in the beautiful and blooming garden -- healthy, strong, and restored to health.
+Colin's father Archibald, on receiving a letter from Mrs. Sowerby to return home, and experiencing a dream in which Lilias tells him to go to the garden, rushes back to the manor and finds Mary, Dickon, and his son Colin in the blooming garden—restored to health.
 Jubilant, they walk back to the manor together to the wonder and astonishment of the staff.